19 min read

 Micro-influencers with a defined audience can also drive better results than someone with a massive but scattered audience.
 That’s because they cater to a niche and loyal market.

-To measure success, track ROI with unique discount codes or special offers to see how many local customers they bring in.
+To measure success, track ROI with unique discount codes or special offers to see how many local guests they bring in.
 Evaluate engagement metrics like shares, likes, and comments to see if the content resonates with locals.

 A well-executed influencer partnership can take your local marketing strategy to the next level.
 As a result, you’ll increase foot traffic while building trust.